What does all-inclusive mean?

 However, despite the seemingly wallet-friendly prices of all-inclusive breaks, a Post Office Travel Money survey earlier this year found that nearly two-thirds (65 per cent) of all-inclusive holidaymakers paid for additional expenses during their holiday, spending an average of £254.

-How much can you really get with your snazzy pink plastic wristband?
-Saga provides a handy guide to what standard all-inclusive packages include here…
+So how much can you really get with your snazzy pink plastic wristband?

 Before you book